Grid2op/chronix2grid/docs/GETTING_STARTED.rst

 ``chronix2grid [OPTIONS]``

 --case string
-                            Case folder to base generation on --start-date string
+                            Case folder to base generation on.
+By default it will use case case118_l2rpn_neurips_1x within package data
+--start-date string
                             Start date to generate chronics --weeks int           Number of weeks to generate